Ric Flair: WWF co-owner (2001–2002)

 At King of the Ring on June 23, Flair defeated Eddie Guerrero in a singles match after Guerrero and Chris Benoit would interrupt Flair's speech regarding losing his position as WWE co-owner; afterwards, Guerrero would lock Flair in his own signature figure four leg lock with help from Benoit.
-Flair's rivalry with Lesnar would continue into the month of July with Lesnar picking up wins over Flair in a singles match on the July 1 episode of Raw and in a tag team contest on the July 15 episode of Raw.
+Flair's rivalry with Lesnar would continue into July with Lesnar picking up wins over Flair in a singles match on the July 1 episode of Raw and in a tag team contest on the July 15 episode of Raw.
 Flair then became involved in a short-lived rivalry with Chris Jericho, leading to Flair defeating Jericho at SummerSlam on August 25.
 Flair was granted a World Heavyweight Championship match against Triple H on the September 2 episode of Raw, which he lost.
 Later on that same night, Flair would team with Rob Van Dam as the duo were successful in defeating the team of Triple H and Jericho.
 At Unforgiven on September 22, Flair was unsuccessful in capturing the WWE Intercontinental Championship in a singles contest against Jericho.

 Under the WWE banner, Flair toured Japan periodically between 2002 and 2008.
 He successfully defended the World Tag Team Championship with Batista against The Dudley Boyz twice in February 2004.
 On the February 7, 2005, episode of Raw, broadcast from the Saitama Super Arena in Japan, Flair lost to Shawn Michaels in a singles match.
 In February 2008, Flair wrestled Mr. Kennedy in the Ariake Coliseum and William Regal in the Budokan Hall, both under the stipulation that he would retire if he lost.